 Orchiectomy is the removal of one or both testicles.
-This done to treat cancer or, for other reasons, to lower the level of testosterone, the primary male sex hormone.
-If the testicle is removed because of a tumor that is suspect for cancer, you will have a groin wound on that side.
-If both testes are removed for prostate cancer, you will have a scrotal incision.
+A radical orchiectomy is removal of the entire testicle and spermatic cord to treat testis cancer.
+A simple orchiectomy is removal of the testicle only for reasons other than testis cancer.
+If a testicle is removed because of a tumor that is suspect for cancer you will have a groin wound on that side.
+If both testes are removed to lower testosterone to treat prostate cancer, you will have a scrotal incision.

-Wear a scrotal support for 3 days.
+Wear a scrotal supporter for 3 days.
 This can help decrease swelling.

 Keep your wound dry for 3 days.
 Then, you may shower.
 Wash your incision with a mild soap and water.
 Rinse well and gently pat dry.
 No hot tubs, bathtubs, or swimming pools until your incision is healed.
 That may be 2 weeks or longer.